Psy-Fer/ccflux/docs/src/security.md

 ### Enable `REQUIRE_SIGNATURES=1` once all devices have registered

 Ed25519 device signing provides replay protection and non-repudiation: each report is signed with a per-device private key that never leaves the user's machine.
-Once all active devices have registered their public keys with the receiver (visible in the admin dashboard's Device Keys table), set:
+Once your initial users have set up the plugin, set this permanently:

 ```bash
 REQUIRE_SIGNATURES=1
 ```

-After this, unsigned requests are rejected with `403 signature-required`.
-Old binary versions that predate signing support will fail silently (they log to `errors.log` and exit 0).
-Upgrade those before flipping the flag.
+**This flag does not need to be toggled for new users.** Key registration (`POST /register-key`) has no signature requirement — it only checks an access token.
+A new user's binary registers its key on the first turn, then sends all reports signed.
+If registration is temporarily delayed, reports queue locally and are drained signed once registration succeeds.
+IT never needs to touch this setting after enabling it.

+The only hard failure case is a binary older than v0.1.0, which predates signing support.
+Confirm existing devices have registered (admin dashboard → Device Keys) before enabling, then leave it on.

 ### Use a strong, unique `ADMIN_TOKEN`